microsoft/qsharp/katas/content/single_qubit_gates/index.md

 $$A = \begin{bmatrix} \epsilon & \zeta \\ \eta & \mu \end{bmatrix}$$

-Watch what happens when we apply it to these states:
+Watch what happens when applying $A$ to these states:

 $$
 A\ket{0} =